juanmguevara/Pewlett-Hackard-Analysis/README.md

 #

+The Employee information table can help the company analyze their entire existing employment group.
+Which can be order by employee number or salary.
+Theses are important features when figuring out how long an employee has been with a company or what the a particular employee is costing the company each year.

 ![](https://github.com/juanmguevara/Pewlett-Hackard-Analysis/blob/master/ScreenShots/Employee%20Information%20Query.PNG)

 ![](https://github.com/juanmguevara/Pewlett-Hackard-Analysis/blob/master/ScreenShots/Employee%20Information%20Output.PNG)

 #

+List of Managers the company know what manager oversees blank department.
+The one this that is a bit odd in this final output of the data is that there are only 5 managers for 9 different departments.
+Which means either there are no managers for the other remaining 4 departments or we have these five managers also managing other departments off the record.
+This is a question which Bobby will need to ask his manager.

 ![](https://github.com/juanmguevara/Pewlett-Hackard-Analysis/blob/master/ScreenShots/Manager%20Information%20Query.PNG)

 ![](https://github.com/juanmguevara/Pewlett-Hackard-Analysis/blob/master/ScreenShots/Manager%20Information%20Output.PNG)

-How could only five departments have active managers?
-This is another question Bobby will need to ask his manager.

 #